Financial Accounting

 Brief description of the Unit

-Financial Accounting (BUACC5934) is concerned with developing students appreciation of the role that theory and practice has played in the development of financial reporting and examines contemporary issues, including measurement, the conceptual framework, specific accounting standards, and environmental and social accounting.
-The course is designed to develop students' analytical and appreciative skills and provide students with the opportunity to further develop their mastery of technical and critical thinking skills; information literacy in financial accounting; and develop an international awareness of financial accounting issues.
+Financial Accounting (BUACC5934) is concerned with developing students' appreciation of the role that theory and practice has played in the development of financial reporting and examines contemporary issues, including measurement, the conceptual framework, specific accounting standards, and environmental and social accounting.
+The unit is designed to develop students' analytical and appreciative skills and provide students with the opportunity to further develop their mastery of technical and critical thinking skills; information literacy in financial accounting; and develop an international awareness of financial accounting issues.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)